dahyeshon/Final-Report/README.md

      - itself has a function to make a rating on condition of the car

    - [JLINK](https://www.jlinkcoin.com/)
-     - A startup in Online Second-hand market undertook by blockchain
+     - a startup in Online Second-hand market undertook by blockchain
-     - The main idea is to set up a **escrow** to guarantee payment and delivery
+     - the main idea is to set up a **escrow** to guarantee payment and delivery
-     - None further information updated after 2018
+     - none further information updated after 2018

+     ...
      (further information continued later)

 # 4. Current situations and alternatives to prevent online transaction fraud in second-hand market

 ## 4.1 How to prevent online P2P resale fraud conducted by the two companies

-   - junggonara
+   - Junggonara
      - a top tier website in second-hand market in Korea
      - recently, announced a new consulting contract with Actwo Lab under [peer](https://peer.com/), a blockchain startup, to enhance more efficient environment in online used goods transaction (ariticle from https://www.tokenpost.kr/article-4400)
      - a function provided to check counterpart's phone number and bank account linking into [The Cheat](https://thecheat.co.kr/rb/?mod=_search)